OmengU/quap/documentation/documentation.typ

 ]
 This is done inside the `useEffect()` Hook to make the connection available as soon as the Component loads.
 First, the connection is created and subsequently started outputting messages to the browser console on a successful connection or a failure.
 The return statement of the `useEffect()` Hook is simply executed when the Component is unloaded, meaning when the page is changed.
 This is done to properly dispose of the connection before bugs can occur.

-If the connection is started correctly and no error appears, the Player can join the Game by simply pressing the join button.
+If the connection is started correctly and no error appears, the Player can join the Game by simply pressing the "Join" button.
 This button then sends a message to the Server.
 #code-snippet(caption: "Join Game Message")[
 ```tsx
  connection.current.invoke("RegisterPlayer", dto)